-i.
-Project Description and Alignment with Revitalization Plans ii.
-Timing and Implementation
+iii.
+Alignment with Revitalization Plans

-Describe the project that will be funded by this grant, how it aligns with the target area's land use and revitalization plans, and how you will incorporate equitable development practices or sustainable practices, such as the HUD-DOT-EPA Livability Principles as described in Section I.E. of these guidelines.
+Describe how cleanup of the property aligns with the target area's land use and revitalization plans, and how you will incorporate equitable development practices or sustainable practices, such as the HUD-DOT-EPA Livability Principles as described in Section I.E. of these guidelines.

-Describe the redevelopment strategy, or projected redevelopment, for the property(ies) that will be assessed under this grant and how you will make use of existing infrastructure (water, sewer, transportation, etc.).
+Describe the redevelopment strategy, or projected redevelopment, of the subject property, including specific redevelopment plans which are already in place.
+Also discuss how you will make use of existing infrastructure (water, sewer, transportation, etc.).